genji/NeurIPS2019-OptimForML/index.md

-## Optimization Foundations for Reinforcement Learning
+# Optimization Foundations for Reinforcement Learning

+## Background

 You can use the [editor on GitHub](https://github.com/genji/NeurIPS2019-OptimForML/edit/master/index.md) to maintain and preview the content for your website in Markdown files.